jeffgillan/gillan_geospatial_website/content/about/index.md

 ---

-Gillan Geospatial is small-business owned and operated by Jeffrey Gillan, PH.D., and based in Tucson, Arizona.
+Gillan Geospatial is small-business owned and operated by Jeffrey Gillan, Ph.D., and based in Tucson, Arizona.